moeinghaeini/golden-ratio/README.md

 # Golden Ratio in Coding

-A comprehensive guide to the golden ratio (φ) and its applications in programming, data engineering, and data analysis.
+A guide to the golden ratio (φ) and its applications in programming, data engineering, and data analysis.

 ## Overview